|

 402 - Gifts and donations

-reject any gift.
-A gift policy form must be completed and signed by the
+the right to accept or reject any gift.
+A gift policy form must be completed and signed by the donor.

 403 - Loans or displays.